STICKEREST/stickerest/README.md

 ### API

 Even though the application may seem not too complicated, its core and the main difficult issues behind its development mainly lie in the connection through all the various and several APIs used.
-This was in fact usually source of errors and problems, it required reading a lot of documentation and understanding which of the possibility offered was the best (considering the "Typescript Barrier" as well).
+This was in fact usually source of errors and problems, it required reading a lot of documentation and understanding which of the possibilities offered were the best (considering the "Typescript Barrier" as well).

 Here's a brief description.